-On the way to Las Grietas, Playa de Los Alemanes is a charming beach for swimming, snorkeling, surfing, and kayaking.
+On the way to Las Grietas, Playa de Los Alemanes is a charming Santa Cruz beach for swimming, snorkeling, surfing, and kayaking.
 After a short water taxi ride across Academy Bay from Puerto Ayora, a short hike on a marked trail ends at a boardwalk that surrounds the beach.

 The Galapagos National Park’s rules require that the motor of pangas are turned off when approaching the cove to avoid disturbing wildlife.
 It is common to spot sea turtles, and a variety of sharks and rays swimming in the clear, shallow waters.
 This sanctuary is also home to blue-footed boobies, pelicans, and herons.

-Dragon Hill on the north west coast of Santa Cruz island owes it’s interesting name to the population of land iguanas that call this rocky hill home.
+Dragon Hill on the northwest coast of Santa Cruz Island owes its interesting name to the population of land iguanas that call this rocky hill home.
 Abundant forests of Opuntia Cactus provide iguanas with their favorite food – juicy fruit or prickly cactus pads.
 These yellow “dragons” wait in the shade of large cactus plants, waiting for a meal to drop from the branches straight onto their plate.

-Other wildlife treats that await cruise passengers at Dragon Hill include flamingos, Galapagos finches, yellow warblers, boobies and frigates.
+Other wildlife treats that await cruise passengers at Dragon Hill include flamingos, Galapagos finches, yellow warblers, boobies, and frigates.

 Founded in 1964, El Chato Tortoise Reserve is close to the small town of Santa Rosa.
 The reserve is split into two parts, La Caseta and Cerro Chato.
-Cerro Chato’s trails are well marked and the easiest to navigate, while the overgrown paths of La Caseta present more of a challenge.
+Cerro Chato’s trails are well-marked and the easiest to navigate, while the overgrown paths of La Caseta present more of a challenge.
 La Caseta is sometimes closed by Galapagos National Park rangers who work in the area building walls to protect Giant Tortoises from predators including wild pigs and dogs.

 The trails and ponds of both sections provide the ideal ecosystem to see giant lumbering tortoises in their natural habitat.
 They’ll usually be found moving slowly through the fertile flora, resting peacefully under the shade of trees, or cooling off in ponds or mud pools.

-The Twin Craters are a pair of massive magma chambers whose roofs collapsed, leaving sink holes for visitors to enjoy.
-Located just past Santa Rosa town, these impressive overgrown pit craters are surrounded by Scalesia forest, where different species of Darwin’s finches, Vermilion flycatchers and short-eared owls live in the branches.
+The Twin Craters are a pair of massive magma chambers whose roofs collapsed, leaving sinkholes for visitors to enjoy.
+Located just past Santa Rosa town, these impressive overgrown pit craters are surrounded by Scalesia forest, where different species of Darwin’s finches, Vermilion flycatchers, and short-eared owls live in the branches.

 Trails skirt around the rim of both craters, under a canopy of trees that grow up to 65 ft. tall.
-The Scalesia tree is endemic to the Galapagos, and thanks to the efforts of conservationists, the forest around Los Gemelos is one of the largest in the islands.
+The Scalesia tree is endemic to the Galapagos, and thanks to the efforts of conservationists, the forest around Los Gemelos is one of the largest on the islands.

 Descending into the earth and exploring these lit tunnels is an adventure that uncovers the origins of Santa Cruz, bringing to light the volcanic explosions that formed the island.
-Take a flash light with you, and take care where you tread as the tunnel ceilings are fragile and some are in a state of collapse due to erosion.
+Take a flashlight with you, and take care where you tread as the tunnel ceilings are fragile and some are in a state of collapse due to erosion.

 The highlands of Santa Cruz have several coffee farms that are open to the public such as Lava Java and El Trapiche.
 Visits take you through the coffee growing process from growing the beans to the final product.
 El Trapiche also grows sugar cane, where visitors can watch the cane being processed by a centuries-old, mule-driven grinder.

-Guy Fawkes Rocks is a dive site composed of four islets on the northwest coast of Santa Cruz.
+Guy Fawkes Rocks is a dive site composed of four islets on the northwest coast of Santa Cruz Island.
 This is an intermediate site at depths of 80 ft. opening into sheer coral slopes with cavities where white-tipped reef sharks feed.
 Green sea turtles, eagle rays, and sea lions also frequent the area.

 A beginner to intermediate dive on the western coast of Santa Cruz, Punta Carrión has depths that reach 90ft. below the surface.
-Marine life to keep your eyes peeled for include marbled and eagle rays, sea lions and turtles, white-tipped reef sharks, scorpion fish, brightly colored reef fish, and if lucky the occasional hammerhead shark.
-During the guara mist season dolphins may also be spotted in the area.
+Marine life to keep your eyes peeled for includes marbled and eagle rays, sea lions and turtles, white-tipped reef sharks, scorpion fish, brightly colored reef fish, and if lucky the occasional hammerhead shark.
+During the guara mist season, dolphins may also be spotted in the area.